Information for local authorities and other public bodies

 When relatives have to be found

-We work with local authorities and other public bodies, finding the missing relatives of those who die intestate within their boundaries.
+We work with local authorities and other public bodies, finding the next of kin of those who die intestate within their boundaries.
 We also act as tracing agents, locating property owners or their heirs in order to bring empty homes back into use.

 Our probate genealogy services are provided free of charge to the public sector.
 We earn our fees by reaching commission agreements with any heirs we locate.